PROGRAM GUIDE

 • Reusable water bottle

-• Comfortable walking shoes—for example, one pair of sneakers and one pair of sandals
+• Comfortable walking shoes for example, one pair of sneakers and one pair of sandals

-• Warm layers
+• Versatile layers

-• A scarf or shawl - required when entering religious sites.
-Women will need to cover their head and shoulders when entering Muslim sites.
+• A scarf or shawlrequired when entering religious sites; women will need to cover their head and shoulders when entering Muslim sites

 • EF’s emergency numbers